amoschoomy/calendar/test-strategy-GUI.md

 Note #4: All tests for the GUI are in the file CalendarGUITestAll.py, with each class in the file reperesenting a method under test.

+Note #5: You can run the batch file runcoverage.py to run all the tests and generate a coverage html file

 #**Strategies for Viewing a List Of Events**

 This functionality is done using the **reload_event_list** method.-